awisu2/ansibleStudy/01_easytry/README.md

 ansible 192.168.33.99 -m ping
 ```

 we need set target in inventry file,
-please see `hosts` file
+please see `hosts` file (not set 192.168.99)

 #### 1. ping & hello world(with multi)